bubu1987/graph/roadgraph/readme.txt

-The MapGraph.java has dijkstra and A* search methods.
+The MapGraph.java has bfs, dfs, dijkstra and A* search methods.